TanjaKec/dsbootc/content/module1/ImportExport/_index.en.markdown

 - MiniTab
 - SPSS...

-In this section we will show you how to access most commonly used data types.
+In this section we will show you how to access the most commonly used data types.
 Once you start playing with the data and wrangling it in the way it suits you for your analytical manipulations you might find it interesting to explore the options for writing data.
 Here, we are not going to show you how to do it, but rather focus on basic `read` data functionality in R.

 ### the R base